-Facial Peels Frequently Ask Questions
+Facial Peels Frequently Asked Questions

 A chemical peel is a treatment used to improve skin texture and tone.
 An acid is applied to the skin to lower the PH which loosens the connections between the dead skin cells, inducing exfoliation and stimulation new cell growth.
 This process causes superficial layers of dead skin to peel off, revealing a smoother and more radiant complexion.
-Chemical peels can also thicken the epidermis, increase dermal volume, and simulate collagen.
+Chemical peels can also thicken the epidermis, increase dermal volume, and stimulate collagen.

 What can I expect after a chemical peel?